Femoral hernia: Signs and symptoms

 Femoral hernias typically present as a groin lump or bulge, which may differ in size during the day, based on internal pressure variations of the intestine.
-This lump is typically retort shaped.
+This lump is typically round-shaped.
 The bulge or lump is typically smaller or may disappear completely in the prone position.

 They may or may not be associated with pain.
-Often, they present with a varying degree of complication ranging from irreducibility through intestinal obstruction to frank gangrene of contained bowel.
+Often, they present with a varying degree of complication, ranging from irreducibility through intestinal obstruction to frank gangrene of contained bowel.
 The incidence of strangulation in femoral hernias is high.
 A femoral hernia has often been found to be the cause of unexplained small bowel obstruction.

 The cough impulse is often absent and is not relied on solely when making a diagnosis of femoral hernia.
 The lump is more globular than the pear-shaped lump of the inguinal hernia.
 The bulk of a femoral hernia lies below an imaginary line drawn between the anterior superior iliac spine and the pubic tubercle (which essentially represents the inguinal ligament) whereas an inguinal hernia starts above this line.
 Nonetheless, it is often impossible to distinguish the two preoperatively.